-A primary epistemological stance of the somatic studies specialization is that knowing and being in the world includes embodied research methods that attenuate interpretive biases through direct knowing.
-This epistemology is applied, in part, by investigating the sensory expressions of touch, sound, sight, smell, and taste.
-The process of receiving, accessing, and appraising bodily sensations develops perceptual capacities that enhance a sense of presence and agency in the world.
-By applying embodied research methods with qualitative inquiries including phenomenology, hermeneutics, ethnography, portraiture, and grounded theory our students challenge philosophical assumptions and Eurocentric paradigms that privilege mind over body.
+A primary epistemological stance of the somatic studies specialization is that knowing and being in the world includes embodied and psyche-centered approaches to knowing that attenuate interpretive biases.
+This epistemology is applied, in part, by investigating the interoceptive and intercorporeal perceptual capacities that enhance a sense of presence and agency in the world.
+By applying embodied research methods with qualitative inquiries (including phenomenology, hermeneutics, ethnography, narrative inquiry, and grounded theory) our students challenge philosophical assumptions and Eurocentric paradigms that privilege mind over body.

-Somatic based depth psychological dissertations reflect the diversity of our students' professional and personal interests.
+Somatic based depth psychological dissertations reflect the diversity of our students' professional and scholarly interests.
 For some who have a somatic-oriented clinical practice, dissertation research is an opportunity to deeply explore an issue arising out of work with their patients.
 Other students are called to respond to the limitations of the dominant structures of our Western medical paradigm with its emphasis on pathology.
 Some students are inspired to research the lived experience of the body in spiritual practices within indigenous cultures from around the world.
 What unites this variety of focal points is the remembrance of the body in depth psychological inquiry-recalling its voice, observing its movements, attending its symptoms-and seeking to make a modest yet original scholarly contribution toward understanding the psyche-soma connection.

-Dissertation Research in Community Psychology, Liberation Psychology, and Ecopsychology
+Dissertation Research in Community Psychology, Liberation Psychology, and Ecopsychology (CLE)